 - Uncheck the items you want the Spotlight to un-index.

 - Reboot your system.

-The search tool Spotlight can be used on iPhone and Mac, and its presence on Mac and iOS devices helps the user search and find files, folders, apps, pre-saved dates, alarms, timers, audio and media files quickly.
+The search tool Spotlight can be used on iPhone and Mac, and its presence on Mac and iOS devices helps the user search and find files, folders, apps, pre-saved dates, alarms, timers, audio, and media files quickly.
 Spotlight feature is one of the best features of Mac that you must love to use.
-So if there is something wrong to your Spotlight, you can follow this guide to rebuild your Spotlight on Mac to fix it by yourself.
+So if there is something wrong with your Spotlight, you can follow this guide to rebuild your Spotlight on Mac to fix it by yourself.